Skip to content

 By enrolling at Snow College, students assume the personal responsibility to conduct themselves according to the standards of conduct set forth in this policy.
 They also are expected to understand that violations of this code of conduct may result in the imposition of appropriate college discipline.
 In this code of conduct, student refers to a person who is currently, or was at the time of the offense or incident, matriculated and/or enrolled in any courses offered by Snow College, whether or not for credit.

 When conduct off campus has an impact on or relates to Snow College, its students, faculty, or staff, the Student Code of conduct may apply.
 Snow College’s campuses are an integral part of the educational, cultural, and recreational fabric of Ephraim and Richfield and their adjacent communities.
 The college expects its students to be good neighbors and citizens.
-The members of these communities have the right to expect that Snow students will act responsibly and that the college will apply appropriate discipline when they do not.
-Therefore, for the purpose of this policy and its administration, the cities where Snow College campuses are located and the adjacent communities are referred to as the college community.
+The members of these communities have the right to expect that Snow students will act responsibly, and that the college will apply appropriate discipline when they do not.
+Therefore, for the purpose of this policy and its administration, the cities where Snow College campuses are located, and the adjacent communities are referred to as the college community.
 Snow College intends to enforce this Student Code of Conduct with respect to all on-campus violations.
 Violations involving off-campus conduct that adversely affect the college community and/or the pursuit of the college's objectives may also be considered.
 The college’s Dean of Students shall decide whether the Student Code of Conduct shall be applied to conduct occurring off campus on a case-by-case basis.

 The primary purpose of this policy is to state the college’s authority and responsibility to maintain a safe, positive learning environment, to explain student rights and responsibilities, and to outline discipline, due process, and appeal procedures.